xuankimtran/docs-1/pages/katalon-studio/tutorials/introduction_api_testing.md

 A side note, for Web and mobile applications, API often means Web services, and API testing refers to the automation test performed to the Web services.

-## Where is API testing performed ?
+## Where is API testing performed?

 Commonly, applications have three separate layers or tiers including Presentation Layer or user interface, Business Layer or application user interface for business logic processing, and Database Layer for modeling and manipulating data.